Wesleyan-Media-Project/image-video-data-preparation/README.md

 In order to run the 'trim-video.py' script, you will have to use the following bash code to get the ffmpeg value - `export PATH=/software/ffmpeg:/software/ffmpeg/bin:$PATH`.
 In addition, you will again have to make sure that the code referencing data directories matches up with your data directories.
 This is specifically in reference to the lines `video_dir = "my-video-directory"` and  `truncated_video_dir = "my-trimmed-video-directory"`

-The select_ad_metadata.sql and text_ad_data_query.R scripts are different from the other ones in this repo in that they are or contain an SQL script.
+The query scripts located in `select-ad-metadata` are different from the other ones in this repo in that they are or contain an SQL script.
 It requires you to have a Google BigQuery and/or a local MySQL database set up.
 This is done in the data collection step.